infor-design/enterprise-ng/docs/ASPNETCORE.md

 ```

-## Adding the Enterprise Controls
+## Adding the IDS Enterprise Controls

-Following the instruction in the quickstart guide.
+Following the instruction in the quickstart guide, from [Step 2](QUICKSTART.md#Step-2-:-Install-Packages).
+Not the root of the angular project is the *ClientApp* folder.